 Figure 14: Position (yellow dot) upstream of a reference point (red dot).
 Typically, r1 would be the origin and P, the referenced point; however, the river reference system model allows for the referenced point to be the origin of its own river reference system.

+Alternatively, the position of a new location can be determined interpolative as a percentage of the known distance between two already located outfalls bounding a flowpath in upstream and downstream direction, whereby the origin where the flowpath starts is set at one of these, and directed to the other outfall upstream or downstream of this.
+This approach may be used in the case that the new location itself is not declared to be an inflow or outflow of a catchment, as shown in Figure 15.